 The current dental split will also remain the same.
-If there is a rate increase or decrease, the City will pay 100% of the new monthly contribution for single coverage.
+For the base PPO and HMO dental plans, if there is a rate increase or decrease, the City will pay 100% of the new monthly contribution for single coverage.
 If there is a rate increase or decrease, the City will pay 75% of the new monthly contribution, and the employee will pay 25% for family dental coverage.